mokhosh/filament-kanban/README.md

 ### Customizing the Status Enum

-If you add `IsKanbanStatus` to your status `Enum`, this trait adds a static `statuses()` method to your enum that will return the statuses defined in your enum in the appropriate format.
+If you add `KanbanStatusEnum` to your status `Enum`, this trait adds a static `statuses()` method to your enum that will return the statuses defined in your enum in the appropriate format.

 If you don't want all cases of your enum to be present on the board, you can override this method and return a subset of cases: